spring1843/go-dsa/graph/README.md

 * **Directed Acyclic Graph - DAG**:  A directed graph with no cycles
 * **Connected Graph**: There is a path between any two vertices
-* **Minimum Spanning Tree**: Subset of edges in an undirected, edge weighted, and connected graph, that connects all the vertices at the lowest cost
+* **Minimum Spanning Tree**: Subset of edges in an undirected, edge-weighted, and connected graph, that connects all the vertices at the lowest cost

 ## Implementation

 Graphs are commonly represented using either an adjacency matrix or an adjacency list.

-* **Adjacency Matrix**: Faster look up times and more suitable for dense graphs
+* **Adjacency Matrix**: Faster look-up times and more suitable for dense graphs
 * **Adjacency List**: More space efficient, suitable for graphs with fewer edges

 ```Go